 - Keep working until your rectangle is the desired size.

-Basic Crochet Rectangles
+3. Crochet Rectangles Done Aross

 Of course, if you are not a fan of working in the round and keeping track of all those corners, the simplest way to make a rectangle is to work backward and forwards, starting with a long foundation chain if you want a large rectangle!
+This is the best way to make a crochet scarf.

 - Make your foundation chain the length or width that you would like your rectangle to be.